Added Sugar: Ensuring Public Access to the Unsweetened Facts

 Our nation's health is at stake.
 Americans need access to the facts, so that we can make informed decisions about added sugar in our diet.
 There are several things policymakers can do to help make this happen.
 Here are three that UCS experts think should be prioritized:

 - Revising the Dietary Guidelines for Americans to include suggested restrictions on added sugar.
 This was among the 2015 recommendations of the Dietary Guidelines Advisory Council (DGAC), and UCS has testified in favor of adopting this recommendation.
+UPDATE: The final version of the Dietary Guidelines, released in January 2016, did include a recommendation to restrict added sugar to 10 percent of daily caloric intake.

 - Commissioning a comprehensive Surgeon General’s report on added sugar and its effects, which could have an impact similar to that of the 1964 Surgeon General’s report on tobacco.

-Thousands of supporters have joined UCS in standing up for added sugar science, and you can too.
 Breaking our sugar addiction will not be easy, but it will be worth the effort—and getting our facts straight is a necessary first step.